shinken-solutions/shinken/docs/source/03_configuringshinken/configuringshinken-configmain-advanced.rst

 This option allows you to specify the interval (in seconds) at which the :ref:`host performance data file <configuringshinken-configmain#configuringshinken-configmain-host_perfdata_file>` (orthe service one) is processed using the :ref:`host performance data file processing command <configuringshinken-configmain#configuringshinken-configmain-host_perfdata_command>`.
 A value of 0 indicates that the performance data file should not be processed at regular intervals.

+.. _configuringshinken-configmain#configuringshinken-configmain-host_perfdata_file_processing_command:
+.. _configuringshinken-configmain#configuringshinken-configmain-service_perfdata_file_processing_command:

 Host/Service Performance Data File Processing Command (Unused)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Format:

 ::

   host_perfdata_file_processing_command=<command>
   service_perfdata_file_processing_command=<command>

 Example:

 ::

   host_perfdata_file_processing_command=process-host-perfdata-file
   service_perfdata_file_processing_command=process-service-perfdata-file

 This option allows you to specify the command that should be executed to process the :ref:`host performance data file <configuringshinken-configmain#configuringshinken-configmain-host_perfdata_file>` (or the service one).
-The command argument is the short name of a :ref:`command definition <configuringshinken-objectdefinitions#configuringshinken-objectdefinitions-command>` that you define in your object configuration file.
+The command argument is the short name of a :ref:`command definition <command>` that you define in your object configuration file.
 The interval at which this command is executed is determined by the :ref:`host_perfdata_file_processing_interval <configuringshinken-configmain#configuringshinken-configmain-host_perfdata_file_processing_interval>` directive.